punisher1998171/structure_id_manager/README.md

 # 🏗️ Structure ID Manager

-A simple terminal-based Python application that allows you to **create**, **view**, **update**, and **delete** structure IDs using a local CSV file.
-Ideal for infrastructure and asset management systems documentation.
+A simple and efficient terminal-based Python application that allows you to **create**, **view**, **update**, and **delete** structure IDs — all synced with a local CSV file and mirrored as folders on your filesystem.
+Ideal for infrastructure inspection workflows and asset documentation.

 ---

 ## 📂 Features

 - ➕ Add new structure IDs
 - 📄 View all saved IDs
-- ✏️ Update existing structure IDs
+- ✏️ Update existing structure IDs (with optional folder rename)
-- ❌ Delete specific structure IDs
+- ❌ Delete structure IDs (with optional folder deletion)
+- 📁 Automatically generate folders for each ID
+- 🔁 Regenerate all missing folders from existing IDs
-- 🧾 Automatically loads and saves from `Structure ID.csv`
+- 🧾 Auto-saves data in `Structure ID.csv`

 ---

 ## 💡 How It Works

-The app manages structure IDs in a CSV file named `Structure ID.csv`.
-All operations are performed via the terminal/command line.
+The app manages structure IDs in a CSV file (`Structure ID.csv`) and creates corresponding folders under a root directory called `Structure IDs`.
+All actions are performed through the terminal menu.

 ---